cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/api.md

    - figure out what is taking the most money or if that is reasonable.

 4. You need to implement a data gathering and instrument all your services so they produce information you can use to diagnose what is using what and how you could save money.
-   - Maybe some services shouldn’t be scaled arbitrarly.
+   - Maybe some services shouldn’t be scaled arbitrarily.
    - Possibly you should limit the scaling to a certain amount.
    - Maybe a configuration change or frequency of doing something could drastically improve the costs.
    - Possibly a component you selected is too expensive using way more resources than it should.